 Wild guess: most of us don’t own a monster-sized rotating spit at home.
 Despite that tidbit, you can absolutely make tantalizing homemade chicken shawarma.
 All you need is a great dry rub for your chicken to marinade in, an oven that reaches 400F and doubles as a broiler for the great finish.

 - Chicken thighs are essential here; boneless, skinless thighs are your friend when it comes to tender and flavorful shawarma

 - Extra-virgin olive oil is used to bind seasonings to the chicken.
 You can opt to use a bit more oil if needed, but don’t omit it

 - Dry rub seasonings are what makes all the difference in this chicken shawarma’s big bold flavors.
 As always, use the freshest seasonings/spices because you probably already know that the older those pantry spices are, they less flavor they hold.

-- Paprika, cumin, allspice, cayenne, garlic and onion powders, tumeric, and cinnamon are all included in this powerhouse dry rub mixture.
+- Smoked paprika, cumin, allspice, cayenne, garlic and onion powders, ground tumeric, and cinnamon are all included in this powerhouse dry rub mixture.
 Skip nothing, if at all possible, as each spice adds its own unique flavor profile to the finished dish.

 Pro Tips for the best chicken shawarma

 Giant cone-shaped spit aside, we home cooks can still make some outrageously rockin’ chicken shawarma at home.

 - Even if you’re normally a die-hard white meat cooker, go with chicken thighs here.
 Skinless, boneless chicken thighs are actually quite lean and turn out so much more tender (translation: they’re harder to mess up.)